Rare Disease Day 2024: The Vital Role of ERNs

 • WS1: rare congenital uro-recto-genital anomalies (paediatrics)

-• WS2: functional urogenital conditions requiring highly specialised surgery (adults)
+• WS2: functional uro-recto-genital conditions requiring highly specialised surgery (adults)

 These workstreams are further subdivided into 19 expertise areas, and in the book, each has a clinical chapter written in consensus by experts from the ERN.